Jarrah (Eucalyptus marginata)

 Candle Banksia (Banksia attenuata)

-The Candle Banksia flowers provides a great food source for nectar eating birds, like the Wattlebird below, and insects.
+The Candle Banksia flowers provide a great food source for nectar-eating birds, like the Wattlebird below, and insects.
 There is always a species of Banksia in flower at Warwick Bushland, providing a food source all year around.

 Menzies Banksia (Firewood Banksia – Banksia menziesii)